Ferrari Daytona SP3: Engine and transmission

-The engine is a naturally aspirated 6.5 L Ferrari F140 HC V12 revving up to 9500 rpm.
+The engine is a naturally aspirated 6.5 L Ferrari F140 HC V12, which has a redline of 9500 rpm.
 It generates 840 PS at 9250 rpm and 697 Nm of torque at 7250 rpm.
 The Daytona SP3 is the first road-going Ferrari to feature a mid-mounted 12-cylinder engine without electric hybrid support systems since the Ferrari Enzo in 2002.
 The engine is mated to a quicker-shifting version of the 812 Competizione's 7-speed automatic dual-clutch gearbox.

 To enable the car to put the power down efficiently, Ferrari has equipped the transmission with an e-diff and lots of electronics including Side Slip Control (SSC) 6.1 with Ferrari Dynamic Enhancer (FDE).
 The gear shifts requires less than 200 milliseconds to change between gears.

 This also marks the last usage of the mid-ship V12 engine for the Ferrari road cars, as the company is departing from traditional V12s to lower cylinder variants such as turbocharged V8s with hybrid electric systems similar to the SF90 Stradale, which is already in production.